ian-cho/data-prep-kit/README.md

 The above installs all available transforms.

-When installing select transforms, users can use the name of the transform in the pip command, rather than [all].
+When installing select transforms, users can specify the name of the transform in the pip command, rather than [all].
 For example, use the following command to install only the pdf2parquet transform:
 ```bash
 pip install 'data-prep-toolkit-transforms[pdf2parquet]'
 ```
-For guidance on creating the virtual environment for installing the data prep kit, refer to appendix section below.
+For guidance on creating the virtual environment for installing the data prep kit, refer to the Appendix section below.

 ### Run your first data prep pipeline